An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: The Brownian bridge as a physics-informed prior

-where the last line holds by Mercer representation of the RKHS-norm. \end{proof}
+where the last line holds by Mercer representation of the RKHS-norm.
+The additive constant may be dropped from the optimization. \end{proof}

-So, we have connected the energy-based physics-informed loss function to KRR.
-The loss function which is used to train physics-informed models, such as PINNs, for the Poisson equation is exactly the objective function in KRR with the Brownian bridge kernel.
+So, we have established a connection between KRR with the Brownian bridge kernel and the loss function coming from the variational form of the Poisson equation.
 Observe that the objective function is shifted to minimize the distance in RKHS between the estimator and $Cq$.
-As $C$ is defined by the Green's function, $Cq$ is the unique solution to eq.~(\ref{eqn:poisson}), and we verify that the physics-informed model is indeed trying to find the closest possible match to the solution of eq.~(\ref{eqn:poisson}), while also fitting the data.
+As $C$ is defined by the Green's function, $Cq$ is the unique solution to eq.~(\ref{eqn:poisson}), and we verify that the model is indeed trying to find the closest possible match to the solution of eq.~(\ref{eqn:poisson}), while also fitting the data.
 In fact, unlike the integrated square residual which seeks to minimize the $L^2(\Omega)$-norm, this objective function is also trying to match the smoothness.
-This is evidenced later when we identify $H_k \subset H^1(\Omega)$.
+This is evidenced later when we identify $H_k = H^1_0(\Omega)$.

-From Proposition~\ref{prop:pinnsloss}, it is now fairly trivial to connect the physics-informed loss function to a GP regression scheme.
+From Proposition~\ref{prop:pinnsloss}, it is now fairly trivial to connect the physics-regularized inverse problem to a GP regression scheme.
 Recall now Proposition~\ref{prop:gpkrrequiv}, which shows an equivalence between the GP posterior mean function and the KRR estimator.
 That is, $\Tilde{m}$ is the function which solves the problem

 Inspired by this, we define the GP prior, which we term as the physics-informed prior for the Poisson equation, $u \sim \mathcal{GP}(u^0, \beta^{-1}k)$, $u^0 = Cq$, and $k$ is the Brownian bridge kernel as given by eq.~(\ref{eqn:browniankernel}).
+In doing so we obtain a natural Bayesian interpretation of the familiar variational formulation of the Poisson equation.
 We have included a hyperparameter $\beta \in (0,\infty)$ in order to control the variance of this prior.
 Later we will prove that $\beta$ plays a key role in detecting model-form error.
 Notice that the prior is centered at the unique solution to eq.~(\ref{eqn:poisson}).